 If traffic is thin, the radar will often stay silent until the officer takes a shot at another vehicle.
-Ignore the danger signs and his next customer may well be you.
+Ignore the danger signs and you could be his next customer.

 Secret #4: Consider a GPS-enabled detector

 Another source of false alarms is the radar-controlled door opener.
 Drive within a quarter-mile of any big-box store, a Walmart, for example, and expect an alert from its automatic door openers.

 The only way to eliminate this type of false alarm is a detector with GPS.
 The detector can store the signal's frequency and location coordinates, locking it out and staying silent the next time the signal is encountered.

 These are pricier than non-GPS radar detectors but the big decrease in false alarms is worth the higher tariff.